stjude/seaseq/README.md

 results for each metric in addition to a cross-metric summary score (between -2 and 2), using recommended thresholds where possible.

-The metrics are color flagged for easy visualization of overall performance in HTML format as shown for [SRR10259398] below.
+The metrics are color flagged for easy visualization of overall performance in HTML format as shown for [SRR10259398].
 ![SRR10259398-QC](SRR10259398%20QC.png)

 SEAseq metrics calculated to infer quality are: